RWA-Research-Consortium/.github/profile/README.md

 Welcome to the Real World Assets Consortium!

-We are a group of blockhain and open source enthusiasts who work together to define standards and practices for tracking and managing real world assets on the blockchain.
+We are a group of blockchain and open source practitioners and enthusiasts who work together to define standards and practices for tracking and managing real world assets on the blockchain.

 # Founding Members